AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the universal restoration of all fallen beings to their original holiness and union with God.

-Origen\'s most learned production was the *Hexapla*.
+Origen's most learned production was the *Hexapla*.
 He was twenty-eight years on this great Biblical work.
 The first form was the *Tetrapla*, containing in four columns the *Septuagint*, and the texts of Aquila, Symmachus, and Theodotion.
 This he enlarged into *Hexapla* with the